Responding to Crisis in Asia

 Israel and the Philippines have long enjoyed a positive relationship.
 The Philippines accepted Jews fleeing the Holocaust and was the only Asian nation to vote at the United Nations in favor of the creation of the state of Israel.

 “The unique history between Israel and the Philippines makes our ability to help all the more meaningful,” Daniel S. Mariaschin, B’nai B’rith International executive vice president, said.
 “But B’nai B’rith’s disaster relief program helps the community at large, regardless of religion.”

 Southeast Asia Tsunami

 The December 2004 tsunami in Asia caused indescribable loss and destruction.
-The B'nai B'rith Disaster Relief Fund contributed nearly $1 million to help meet immediate needs and address long-term rebuilding of lives and livelihoods.
+The B'nai B'rith Disaster Relief Fund contributed $900,000 to help meet immediate needs and address long-term rebuilding of lives and livelihoods.